CodeYourFuture/Git-CLI-Coursework/README.md

 1. What is a benefit of using the Git CLI rather than a GUI?

 <!-- Write your answer here -->
+Automation via use of scripts.
+Greater control on individual commands
+Fact that the UI may change, but the CLI commands remain the same.

 2. What is the Git command to send your code to Github?